liu-xingliang/cumed_workshop/03.snakemake_targetenrichment/snakemake_targetenrichment.md

 PacBio HiFi target enrichment snakemake workflow is usually run with Slurm and due to slim computing resouces available on workshop servers, it will take time to finish.
 Therefore, we will not run this session but providing scripts for attendees' reference.

+There are two ways to run this pipeline.
+In this hands-on session, as we start from mapped bam files for each sample (barcodes trimmed and demultiplexed) with PCR duplicates marked, therefore, we need to run `workflow/run_snakemake_SLmapped.sh`.
+If users start from raw HiFi reads before barcode trimming and demultiplexing, `workflow/run_snakemake.sh` with barcode information is required.
+Please refer to [detailed run guidance](https://github.com/PacificBiosciences/HiFiTargetEnrichment/tree/master#detailed-run-guidance).

+### 1. Downloading pipeline repository

 ```bash
 conda activate snakemake_targetenrichment
 git clone https://github.com/PacificBiosciences/HiFiTargetEnrichment.git workflow